 You will experience signs because of hormonal and physiological changes due to pregnancy.
 The following are some pregnancy signs that occur mostly 12 days past ovulation or 12 DPO.
 Few of these symptoms might occur at 9 DPO provided that the ovulation took place at 6 DPO.

-Cramps might occur similar to the cramps you experience during your periods.
-The reason for cramps is due to the changes in the uterus after implantation.
+9 DPO Cramping is common, it may occur similar to the cramps you experience during your periods.
+The reason for cramps is the changes in the uterus after implantation.
 Hence, you will feel the pangs in your lower abdomen.
 Since cramps are not specific to pregnancy, this is not the sole evidence of pregnancy.

-On the other hand, there are changes in the blood supply to the uterus.
+On the other hand, there are changes in the blood (such as increased blood flow) to the uterus.
 Subsequently, this affects the circulatory system of the body.
 Similarly, low sugar levels might also cause fatigue.
 Ultimately, an increase in the demand for sugar, oxygen and changes in the circulatory system make you feel tired.

 Changes in breasts